 Adult social care services should liaise with children’s social care services to ensure that there is a joined-up approach when carrying out such assessments.

-Housing and homelessness services in local authorities and others at the front line such as environmental health organisations are subject to the section 11 duties set out in paragraph 4 of this chapter.
-Professionals working in these services may become aware of conditions that could have an adverse impact on children.
+Housing and homelessness services in local authorities and others such as environmental health organisations are subject to the section 11 duties set out in this chapter.
+Practitioners working in these services may become aware of conditions that could have or are having an adverse impact on children.
 Under Part 1 of the Housing Act 2004, authorities must take account of the impact of health and safety hazards in housing on vulnerable occupants, including children, when deciding on the action to be taken by landlords to improve conditions.
 Housing authorities also have an important role to play in safeguarding vulnerable young people, including young people who are pregnant, leaving care or a secure establishment.

-- should inform the local authority children’s social care services of the offender’s reception to prison and subsequent transfers and of the release address of the offender;
+- Should inform the local authority children’s social care services of the offender’s reception to prison, subsequent transfers, release on temporary licence and of release date and of the release address of the offender;

-should notify the relevant probation service provider.
-The police should also be notified of the release address; and
+- Should notify the relevant probation service provider of PPRC status.
+The police should also be notified of the release date and address, ;

-- may prevent or restrict a prisoner’s contact with children.
+- May prevent or restrict a prisoner’s contact with children.
 Decisions on the level of contact, if any, should be based on a multi-agency risk assessment.
-The assessment should draw on relevant risk information held by police, probation service provider and prison service.
-The relevant local authority children’s social care contribute to the multi-agency risk assessment by providing a report on the child’s best interests.
+The assessment should draw on relevant risk information held by police, the probation service provider and the prison service.
+The relevant local authority children’s social care should contribute to the multi-agency risk assessment by providing a report on the child’s best interests.
 The best interests of the child will be paramount in the decision-making process.

 Ministry of Justice Chapter 2, Section 2 of HM Prison Service Public Protection Manual.